 Side Effect Profiles

-Gastrointestinal effects dominate the adverse event profile for both medications.
+Gastrointestinal adverse effects predominate in the adverse event profiles of both medications.
 Nausea occurs most frequently during dose initiation and escalation phases.
 Vomiting, diarrhea, and constipation follow as common gastrointestinal complaints.

-Tirzepatide demonstrates a similar gastrointestinal side effect pattern.
+Tirzepatide exhibits a similar pattern of gastrointestinal side effects.
 The dual mechanism may contribute to these differences, though individual tolerance varies significantly.
 Most patients experience symptom improvement with continued use and appropriate dose titration.

 💡 Did You Know?